Satan's Sadists: Production

+After completing Satan's Sadists, Adamson and Sherman developed a follow-up of sorts called The Blood Seekers, also starring Russ Tamblyn, though this time with a horror angle.
+That film was eventually deemed unsatisfying so the filmmakers shot new material, reducing Tamblyn's role and making the horror elements more prominent.
+It was released in 1971 as Dracula vs. Frankenstein.

 Release

 Satan's Sadists was released in June 1969 in Southern and Midwestern locations of the United States.
 It was distributed by Independent-International Pictures Corp.
 It was later released in Los Angeles in May 1970 and in New York in January 1971.
-It was double billed in some regions with film directed by Adamson: Hell's Bloody Devils.
-Unlike the industry standard of making about 200 prints of films, Independent International made less than 75 and played them regionally.
+It was double billed in some regions with another film directed by Adamson: Hell's Bloody Devils.
+Unlike the industry standard of making about 200 prints of films, Independent-International made less than 75 prints and played them regionally.
 By March 1971, Boxoffice reported that the film had grossed over $1,200,000.

-It was released at DVD on January 8, 2010 as part of the Stephen Romano Presents Shock Festival compilation.
+The film was released on DVD on January 8, 2010 as part of the Stephen Romano Presents Shock Festival compilation.
 On February 23, 2010, a Region 0 DVD of the movie was released by Alpha Video.

 Reception

 From contemporary reviews, Variety dismissed the film as a "sickie quickie and its vulgarities are many" A reviewer in the Daily Mirror called it a "Hunk of hideous junk" and that they wouldn't see another Adamson film alone, believing that "someone might come in to the theatre who actually-dug-this stuff."
 The Hollywood Reporter continued the trend of dismissing the film, calling it an "inane freaky feature".

+Sam Sherman recalled the film was "a great mix of genres— it had violence, it had sex, it had great music, it had good people in it.
+It always played well to an audience and it helped start the company, so I have a sentimental attachment to it."